lisp-docs/cl-language-reference/docs/chap-19/bj-e-dictionary/_translate-pathname_function.md

-The exact behavior of <ClLinks  term={"translate-pathname"}><b>translate-pathname</b></ClLinks> cannot be dictated by the Common Lisp language and must be allowed to vary, depending on the user interface conventions of the file systems involved.
+The exact behavior of <DictionaryLink  term={"translate-pathname"}><b>translate-pathname</b></DictionaryLink> cannot be dictated by the Common Lisp language and must be allowed to vary, depending on the user interface conventions of the file systems involved.

 The following is an implementation guideline.
 One file system performs this operation by examining each piece of the three <ClLinks  term={"pathname"}><i>pathnames</i></ClLinks> in turn, where a piece is a <ClLinks  term={"pathname"}><i>pathname</i></ClLinks> component or a <ClLinks  term={"list"}><i>list</i></ClLinks> element of a structured component such as a hierarchical directory.
 Hierarchical directory elements in *from-wildcard* and *to-wildcard* are matched by whether they are wildcards, not by depth in the directory hierarchy.
 If the piece in *to-wildcard* is present and not wild, it is copied into the result.
-If the piece in *to-wildcard* is :wild or <ClLinks  term={"nil"}><b>nil</b></ClLinks>, the piece in *source* is copied into the result.
+If the piece in *to-wildcard* is :wild or <DictionaryLink  term={"nil"}><b>nil</b></DictionaryLink>, the piece in *source* is copied into the result.
 Otherwise, the piece in *to-wildcard* might be a complex wildcard such as "foo\*bar" and the piece in *from-wildcard* should be wild; the portion of the piece in *source* that matches the wildcard portion of the piece in *from-wildcard* replaces the wildcard portion of the piece in *to-wildcard* and the value produced is used in the result.